 LJPcalc is a free and open source liquid junction potential (LJP) calculator.
 LJPcalc can be run in the browser or downloaded for Windows.
 See the theory page for usage tips, advanced considerations, and suggestions for applications related to biology and electrophysiology.

 If LJPcalc facilitated your research, consider citing this project by name so it can benefit others too:

 LJPcalc was created by Scott W Harden in 2020.
-LJPcalc began as C# port of JLJP by Doriano Brogioli originally published on SourceForge in 2013.
-LJPcalc is heavily influenced by Marino et al., 2014.
-See the theory page for implementation details.
+LJPcalc began as C# port of JLJP, a Java application by Doriano Brogioli originally published on SourceForge in 2013.
+LJPcalc uses calculation methods described by Marino et al., 2014.